MicrosoftDocs/microsoft-community-training/microsoft-community-training/analytics/custom-reports/power-bi-integration.md

 ### Prerequisites

-1. Administrator who can access the Azure Portal where Community Training is hosted.
+1. An Administrator who can access the Azure Portal where Community Training is hosted.
 2. Azure SQL server User ID & Password.
 To view/retrieve your SQL Servers User ID & Password, refer to [this document](database-schema.md).
 3. Store Client IP to Firewall (if you are using a dynamic IP, make sure to add the same one on the firewall whenever it changes).
 4. Access to the Power BI Application in your organization.

 ### Step 1 - Obtaining Server Name

-1. From your CT’s SQL Database select connection strings.
+1. Go to your Community Training SQL Database, and select **connection strings**.

-2. On the top bar select the PHP option.
+2. On the top bar select the **PHP** option.

     :::image type="content" source="../../media/image%28361%29.png" alt-text="select PHP on the nav bar":::